 Dr. Ruth McIntyre, an accomplished scholar and nationally recognized historian, joined the faculty of HCC in 1962 as a professor of history.
-Through a bequest, Dr. McIntyre endowed three full tuition scholarships for members of current graduating classes at an accredited high school and accepted in Arts and Science, Visual Arts, or Music.
+Through a bequest, Dr. McIntyre endowed scholarships for members of a current graduating high school class and accepted into the liberal arts & science program.

 Dr. Ruth McIntyre, an accomplished scholar and nationally recognized historian, joined the faculty of HCC in 1962 as a professor of history.
-Through a bequest, Dr. McIntyre endowed a scholarship for a member of the current graduating class at HCC, majoring in History or the social sciences.
+Through a bequest, Dr. McIntyre endowed a scholarship for members of the current graduating class at HCC, majoring in history or the social sciences.

 This scholarship was made possible by Collette and the late Edward Moriarty in memory of Edward's parents.
 The scholarship recipient must be accepted or enrolled in the nursing or business programs with preference given to a Holyoke resident.

 James D. Moriarty was a lifelong Holyoke resident who had a love of music, particularly the drums.
 He was a founding member of the Emerald Bagpipe Band.
 James Moriarty passed away in March 1999.
 This fund is for deserving music students.

 This scholarship has been established by retired biology professor, Walter J. Mozgala, in honor of his son who loved going to the beach and deep-sea fishing with him.
 Walter taught biology, botany, and coral reef biology at HCC for more than 30 years.
 This scholarship gives preference to students studying biology.